 Participating merchants pay the provider 2–6% commission plus a fixed fee for every transaction, yet, the company argues, the fees will be far outweighed by the extra sales generated by offering customers Klarna at checkout.
 “Being able to offer a payment method that provides an easy, short-term, no-interest solution – without requiring a formal credit agreement with these customers – is great for your business.”21

-Not wanting to be left behind, last year PayPal launched its own BNPL solution, “Pay in 4”, in the US, followed shortly after by “Pay in 3” in the UK (the differing instalment numbers is due to how consumers in each region receive their paychecks).
+Not wanting to be left behind, in 2020 PayPal launched its own BNPL solution, “Pay in 4”, in the US, followed shortly after by “Pay in 3” in the UK (the differing instalment numbers are due to how consumers in each region receive their paychecks).
 The services act as interest-free loans that let customers pay back their purchases via their regular PayPal accounts.

 Crucially, PayPal will not charge any additional fees to merchants who already use its payments system, making the Pay in 3 and Pay in 4 services an attractive alternative to the likes of Klarna.